-At December 31, 2022, the District reported a liability of \$403,922 or its proportionate share of the General Employees Fund's net pension liability.
+At December 31, 2023, the District reported a liability of \$313,146 for its proportionate share of the General Employees Fund's net pension liability.
 The District's net pension liability reflected a reduction due to the State of Minnesota's contribution of \$16 million.
 The State of Minnesota is considered a non-employer contributing entity and the state's contribution meets the definition of a special funding situation.
-The State of Minnesota's proportionate share of the net pension liability associated with the District totaled \$11,956.
-The net pension liability was measured as of June 30, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The District's proportionate share of the net pension liability was based on the District's contributions received by PERA during the measurement period for employer payroll paid dates from July 1, 2021 through June 30, 2022 relative to the total employer contributions received from all of PERA's participating employers.
-The District's proportion was 0.0051 percent which was a 0.0002 percent an increase from proportion measured as of June 30, 2021.
+The State of Minnesota's proportionate share of the net pension liability associated with the District totaled \$8,701.
+The net pension liability was measured as of June 30, 2023, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The District's proportionate share of the net pension liability was based on the District's contributions received by PERA during the measurement period for employer payroll paid dates from July 1, 2022 through June 30, 2023 relative to the total employer contributions received from all of PERA's participating employers.
+The District's proportionate share was 0.0056 percent at the end of the measurement period and 0.0051 percent for the beginning of the period.